ncsa/XSEDE-Delta/docs/source/index.rst

    management.
 -  Non-XSEDE Account and Project administration is handled by NCSA Identity and NCSA group management tools.
-For more information please see the NCSA Allocation and Account Management documentation page.
+For more information please see the NCSA Allocation and Account Management documentation page.Â

 **Configuring Your Account**
 ----------------------------